AnalystGian/1.5.EXCEL-Logical-and-LookUp-Functions/README.md

 3. Understand how lookup functions can be used to categorise data.
 4. Solve a variety of problems using lookup functions to match data from different sources.

-## The Excel file includes 3 sheets:
+## The Excel file includes 5 sheets:
-1. Raw data
+1. Inventory Raw data
+2. Quote Raw data
-2. Step by step process
+3. Step by step process
+4. Inventory Cleaned data
-3. Cleaned data
+5. Quote Cleaned data

 ## Below are the skills/tools shown in this project:
 1. LOGICAL FUNCTIONS (AND, OR, IF, IFERROR)